iw1cgw/LoRa_APRS_Meteo_dds-cgw/README.md

 <img src="https://github.com/iw1cgw/LoRa_APRS_Meteo_dds-cgw/blob/main/img/1.jpg">

-In the 'bin' directory there is the compiled firmware which can be inoculated using the usual tools or my CGWloader.
+In the 'bin' directory there is the compiled firmware which can be inoculated using the usual tools or my CGWloader or from this web page:https://iw1cgw.rf.gd/ .
-The firmware must be inoculated starting from location 0x0000
+If use tools the firmware must be inoculated starting from location 0x0000

 <img src="https://github.com/iw1cgw/LoRa_APRS_Meteo_dds-cgw/blob/main/img/CGWloader.jpg">